rsksmart/flyover-sdk/utilities/pegin-pegout-automation-demo/README.md

 - Having the local environment running with the flyover sdk installed and configured.
 - Having a valid mnemonic and addresses for testing in local.
+- The nmemonic should be the one capable of derivating the whitelisted addresses for the demo.

 ## Installation